k8ssandra/k8ssandra/docs/content/en/install/_index.md

 linkTitle: "Install"
 weight: 3
 description: >
-  Guides for deploying production level K8ssandra clusters on a variety of cloud platforms.
+  Topics for installing K8ssandra on local (dev) machines or production-level K8ssandra clusters on a variety of cloud platforms.
 ---